 How Does Enjin Work?

-Everything in Enjin’s ecosystem revolves around the ENJ token, based on Ethereum’s ERC-20 standard.
-ENJ isn’t just used for payments — it’s actually “infused” into every digital asset, giving it a base level of real-world value.
+1. The ENJ Token The ecosystem revolves around the ENJ token, which was originally based on Ethereum’s ERC-20 standard.
+ENJ isn’t just used for internal ecosystem utility — it can be linked to digital assets, establishing a base framework of intrinsic digital backing.

-Then, using Enjin’s simple interface, they design the item and mint it on the blockchain using a smart contract.
-The ENJ used in the process gets locked inside the item — backing it with real value.
+2. Creating NFT Game Items To create an NFT (like a character skin or collectible), developers allocate a specific amount of ENJ tokens.
+Using Enjin’s interface, they design the item and mint it on the blockchain using a smart contract.
+The ENJ allocated in the process becomes locked inside the item — backing it with smart contract asset representation.

-Once created, items can be traded, bought, sold, or earned in games.
-And if the value of an item drops, players can “melt” it — destroy the NFT and reclaim the ENJ tokens locked inside.
+3. Trading and Melting Once created, items can be traded, bought, sold, or earned within supported applications.
+If players want to reclaim the underlying resource, they can “melt” the item — destroying the NFT to unlock and reclaim the ENJ tokens held inside.

 Enjin’s Extended Ecosystem